-When using its internal oscillator, the LTC2494 produces up to 15 samples per second (sps) with a notch frequency of 60Hz.
+When using its internal oscillator, the LTC2496 produces up to 6.9 samples per second (sps) with a notch frequency of 55Hz.
 The actual output data rate depends upon the length of the sleep and data output cycles which are controlled by the user and can be made insignificantly short.
-When operating with an external conversion clock ( $F_0$ connected to an external oscillator), the LTC2494 output data rate can be increased.
-The duration of the conversion cycle is $41036/f{EOSC}$ .
-If $f{EOSC} = 307.2$ kHz, the converter behaves as if the internal oscillator is used.
+When operating with an external conversion clock ( $f_0$ connected to an external oscillator), the LTC2496 output data rate can be increased.
+The duration of the conversion cycle is 41036/ $f{EOSC}$ .
+If $f{EOSC}$ = 307.2kHz, the converter notch frequency is 60Hz.

-An increase in fEOSC over the nominal 307.2kHz will translate into a proportional increase in the maximum output data rate (up to a maximum of 100sps).
+An increase in $f{EOSC}$ over the nominal 307.2kHz will translate into a proportional increase in the maximum output data rate (up to a maximum of 100sps).
 The increase in output rate leads to degradation in offset, full-scale error, and effective resolution as well as a shift in frequency rejection.
-When using the integrated temperature sensor, the internal